 Yes, each and every one of us has been the new guy at one point in our lives.
 MetroWest Tactical (MWT) at its core consists of individuals who want to see as many safe shooters as we can at our events.
 We love the sport and we want you to be part of it.
 Admittedly, we do have a hidden agenda with welcoming new folks.
 MWT wants to grow the core team with individuals who enjoy the sport so much that the are willing to make personal contributions to MWT as Safety Officers, Course Designers, Prop Designers, Laborers, etc. We feel strongly that the MWT community gives back as much as it receives to assist individuals to become great shooters and be a part of a supportive community.

 So you have decided to check IDPA out — GREAT!!
-With MWT, your introduction to IDPA can be done in three different ways.
+With MWT, your introduction to IDPA can be done in two different ways:

 - IDPA Practice: We have regular IDPA practices (see practice schedule or full calendar).
 Practices are free and open to the public.
 Attendance varies but everyone should expect to participate actively, learn new things, and have fun.
 All are encouraged to come, we will get you shooting!!

 - IDPA Matches: Monthly club matches are listed on the calendar and also open to the public.
 Come and shoot for a nominal fee.
 You are welcome to come and just watch for free but you will likely want to jump in and participate.